Staged Shipments at Risk for Pilferage

 How to reduce pilferage in your warehouse

-The everyday stuff that hits many shipping docks may not be as organized, or to such a scale, but any operation that stores, ships or receives valuable items is at risk of being hit – or is already being hit to some degree.
-In the above case, an organized group of thieves working at a shipping dock would simply wait until after a supervisor finished checking outbound shipments and add more to them.
-Since the shipments sat on the docks for 90 minutes, it gave the pilferers plenty of time to work on this.
-They would place extra cases onto staged pallets and those would ship out on trucks driven by colluding drivers.
-The next day, the drivers would sell the extra product for cash and split the proceeds with their warehouse accomplices.
+Any operation that stores, ships or receives valuable items is at risk of being hit – or is already being hit to some degree.
+Thieves working at a shipping dock may simply wait until after a supervisor finished checking outbound shipments and add more to them before they depart.
+Since the shipments can sit on the docks for 90 minutes or more, pilferers have time to work on this.
+And it’s extremely difficult to detect.
+When thieves place extra cases onto staged pallets and those can ship out on trucks driven by colluding drivers.

-The security company had to perform undercover operations to expose the ring.
-But what could have been done by process to reduce the ability of thieves to create such an operation?
-Several things, according to security expert Barry Brandman, president of Danbee Investigations at the recent WERC Conference.
+But what can have be done by process to reduce the ability of thieves to create such an operation?
+Several things, according to security expert Barry Brandman, president of Danbee Investigations at a past WERC Conference.

 - Reduce the ease with which warehouse workers can collude with truck drivers.
-Do they sit in the same break rooms?
+Do drivers sit in the same break rooms?
 Smoke in the same area?
 Do they mingle easily?
+Can they enter your warehouse unrestricted?

 - Do not rely solely on alarms and video surveillance.
 These things can be effective, but they cannot be relied on

-- Make it easy and painless to report theft.
+- Make it easy to report theft.
 Honest employees should have a very easy time reporting theft rings.
-Do you have any policy on this?
+Do you policies that encourage and empower people to report theft?
 Any rewards system?
 A culture that encourages it?
-Do you have an anonymous way for honest employees to report issues to you?
+Do you have an anonymous way for honest employees to report issues?

 - Watch out for disgruntled workers – they are much likelier to commit theft in your warehouse.

-From a warehouse design standpoint, there are also ways to discourage such issues:
+From a warehouse design standpoint, there are also ways to discourage pilferage issues:

 - Don’t allow orders to be picked and stage far in advance.
 This provides the perfect vehicle for thieves to steal easily and relatively risk free.
 Things are checked out at this point, so it is terrifically vulnerable.